Posts

 A late game is only late until it ships.
 A bad game is bad until the end of time. –Shigeru Miyamoto

 If you pass a project on to the next stage of the workflow when it isn’t perfect, eventually it will have to regress back and be repaired.
+Just save everyone the effort and make it correct right now.

 ...